-Environmental Law LL.M.
+Environmental and Energy Law LL.M.

-The Environmental Law LL.M. degree is a one-year advanced degree program, created to give students the opportunity to engage in deeper study and to gain experience working in environmental law.
-Students selected for the Environmental LL.M. will have the opportunity to work closely with faculty at Georgetown Law, and to further strengthen their understanding of this broad and vibrant field.
+Georgetown Law is recognized as one of the leading schools in the United States and internationally for environmental law.
+Students selected for the Environmental and Energy Law LL.M. will have the opportunity to work closely with Georgetown Law faculty and to further strengthen their understanding of this broad and vibrant field.

-The depth and breadth of expertise of our distinguished faculty and their relationships with leading government officials and stakeholders, the range of available courses and experiential opportunities, and the visibility and vitality of the Georgetown Climate Center offer an unparalleled educational experience.
-Georgetown Law has the leading international environmental law journal, the Georgetown International Environmental Law Review, which publishes four issues a year and holds biennial symposia.
+The depth and breadth of expertise of our distinguished faculty and their relationships with leading government officials and stakeholders, the range of available courses and experiential opportunities, and the visibility and vitality of the Georgetown Climate Center offer an unrivaled educational experience.
+Georgetown Law also has the leading international environmental law journal, the Georgetown International Environmental Law Review, which publishes four issues a year and holds biennial symposia.

 Through the Climate Center and other venues, Georgetown affords our students and recent graduates remarkable access to policymakers at every level of government and the private sector as they work to address some of the most vexing issues of our time.Recent graduates have gone to work at the White House, Department of Justice, Environmental Protection Agency, National Oceanic and Atmospheric Administration, Federal Energy Regulatory Commission, and at leading firms and environmental NGOs.